Activision CEO seeks large pay cut, links it to gender-related goals - NewsBreak

 Activision CEO seeks large pay cut, links it to gender-related goals

-(Reuters) - Activision Blizzard Inc Chief Executive Officer Bobby Kotick has asked the company’s board to reduce his total compensation to $62,500, at a time when the owner of the “Call of Duty” franchise is battling claims over sexual harassment and discrimination at its workplace.
+Oct 28 (Reuters) - Activision Blizzard Inc (ATVI.O) Chief Executive Officer Bobby Kotick has asked the company's board to reduce his total compensation to $62,500, at a time when the owner of the "Call of Duty" franchise is battling claims over sexual harassment and discrimination at its workplace.

 The video game publisher has also introduced a zero-tolerance harassment policy company-wide along with other changes like increasing the percentage of women and non-binary people in the company by 50% and waiving arbitration of sexual harassment and discrimination claims.